-On 26 January 2017 Componenta announced that the district court of Helsinki has decided at the request of the administrator to postpone the deadline for submitting the draft restructuring program of Componenta Corporation and Componenta Finland Oy till 31 March 2017.
+On 26 January 2017 Componenta announced that the On 30 March 2017 Componenta announced as part district court of Helsinki has decided at the request of of the Notice to the Annual General Meeting that the Board of Directors proposes that out of the loss the administrator to postpone the deadline for submitting the draft restructuring program of Componenta of EUR 336,419,172.22 related to the financial peri-Corporation and Componenta Finland Oy till 31 March ods ended on or before 31 December 2016 (the loss of 2017. the financial period ended on 31 December 2016 being EUR 236,496,663.78), as shown in the financial state-On 7 February 2017 Componenta announced that it will ments of the company as per 31 December 2016, a postpone the publishing of the Financial Statements total amount of EUR 233,487,815.06 will be covered Release and the Financial Statements for 2016 and the planned time of the Annual General Meeting, because the review relating to the impacts of the restructuring proceedings to the Financial Statements is still pendfund by EUR 4,980 and by reducing the company's ing.
+In the same context the company announced that share capital of EUR 21,891,396 by EUR 20,891,396. the Financial Statements Release for the year 2016 will The covering of the losses will be primarily directed to be published on 30 March 2017 and the Annual Report for the year 2016 including the Financial Statements ber 2016 and secondarily to the losses of the finanand the Report of the Board of Directors will be pubcial period that ended on 31 December 2016.
+After the lished on 7 April 2017 and Componenta's Annual Gensuggested actions the sum of the unrestricted equity eral Meeting is planned to be held on Friday, 5 May reserve, the share premium reserve and the reserve fund would be EUR 0.00 and the share capital of the 2017.
+In addition Componenta announced on 30 March 2017 that it will postpone the publishing of the Financompany would be EUR 1,000,000.

-On 7 February 2017 Componenta announced that it will postpone the publishing of the Financial Statements Release and the Financial Statements for 2016 and the planned time of the Annual General Meeting, because the review relating to the impacts of the restructuring proceedings to the Financial Statements is still pending.
-In the same context the company announced that the Financial Statements Release for the year 2016 will be published on 30 March 2017 and the Annual Report for the year 2016 including the Financial Statements and the Report of the Board of Directors will be published on 7 April 2017 and Componenta's Annual General Meeting is planned to be held on Friday, 5 May 2017.
-In addition Componenta announced on 30 March 2017 that it will postpone the publishing of the Financial Statements, because additional time is required for the finalization of Notes to the Financial Statements related to corporate restructuring.
-According to the release, the company will publish the Financial Statements for the year 2016 including the Report of the Board of Directors, the Corporate Governance Statement including the Remuneration Statement and the Annual Report 2016 on 12 April 2017.
+as follows: by reducing the unrestricted equity reserve by EUR 197,476,971.36, by reducing the share premium reserve by EUR 15,114,467.70, by reducing the reserve the losses of financial periods ended before 31 Decemcial Statements, because additional time is required for the finalization of Notes to the Financial Statements On 4 April 2017 Componenta announced that The Disrelated to corporate restructuring.
+According to the trict Court of Helsinki has given interim decisions relatrelease, the company will publish the Financial Stateing to the draft restructuring programmes of Compoments for the year 2016 including the Report of the nenta Corporation and Componenta Finland Ltd. The Board of Directors, the Corporate Governance State-District Court has decided to continue processing the ment including the Remuneration Statement and the draft restructuring programmes filed by the adminis-Annual Report 2016 on 12 April 2017. trator on 30 March 2017.